-10This motivation was emphasized by Mayor Menino, who spent the last year of his administration advocating for a "radically different school assignment process-one that puts priority on children attending schools closer to their homes" Menino (2012a).
+This motivation was emphasized by Mayor Menino, who spent the last year of his administration advocating for a "radically different school assignment process-one that puts priority on children attending schools closer to their homes" (Menino, 2012a).
 Other districts have similar objectives; see, e.g., the discussion about Seattle in Pathak and Sönmez (2013).

-11BPS's initial plans either divided the city into 6, 9, 11, or 23 zones or assigned schools based purely on neighborhood.
-When these plans were publicly unveiled in September 2012, they were met with widespread criticism (see, e.g., Seelye (2012)).
+&lt;sup>18 BPS's initial plans either divided the city into 6, 9, 11, or 23 zones or assigned schools based purely on neighborhood.
+When these plans were publicly unveiled in September 2012, they were met with widespread criticism (Seelye, 2012).

-12There are a few exceptions to this formula.
+There are a few exceptions to this formula.
 First, students residing in parts of Roxbury, Mission Hill, and Dorchester are allowed to rank the Jackson Mann school.
 Second, because transportation outside of East Boston requires tunnel travel, East Boston students are eligible for any East Boston school.
 East Boston students have priority over non-East Boston students at East Boston schools.
-Non-East Boston students have priority over East Boston schools.
+Non-East Boston students have priority over East Boston students for non-East Boston Schools.
 Finally, students who are English Language Learners or special needs have additional choices.
 Level 1, 2, and 3 ELL students are allowed to apply to any compatible ELL program within their ELL zone, a six-zone overlay of Boston.
 Substantially-separate special education students do not apply in round one.